HeyHeyChicken/NOVA-Python/README.md

 ## 💻 Compatibility

-NOVA has only been officially tested on Mac and Raspberry Pi 4.
+NOVA has only been officially tested Raspberry Pi 4.

 ## 📦 A great case